carbonpanda/carbonpanda.github.io/_posts/2018-12-02-replacing-water-heater-switch-with-sonoff.md

 ## Let Google Assistant controls the water heater

 Please following [Home Assistant - Google Assistant integration](https://www.home-assistant.io/components/google_assistant/) instruction to enable Google Assistant voice control.
+The instruction can be a little confusing.
+Just read it carefully and you will get there.
+Also, do get Duck DNS plug-in installed first, as Google requires a secured endpoint.